- What are Howard Center locations and hours of operation?

 Any questions regarding requests for records, please call Health Information at 802-488-6130, and a staff member will help you determine which forms are needed to obtain the records.

-The Chittenden Clinic is a medication assistant treatment program that provides outpatient treatment and pharmacotherapy (methadone and buprenorphine) to individuals who are dependent on opioids.
-They also provide counseling for substance use and mental health disorders, case management and care coordination, psychiatric consultation, and medical care with screening for HIV, STDs, Hepatitis B and C. For more information, call the Chittenden Clinic at 802-488-6450.
+The Chittenden Clinic is a medication assistant treatment program that provides outpatient treatment and pharmacotherapy (methadone and buprenorphine) to individuals who have Opioid Use Disorder.
+They also provide counseling for other substance misuse and mental health disorders, case management and care coordination, psychiatric consultation, and medical care.
+For more information, call the Chittenden Clinic at 802-488-6450.

 Please download and fill out this form and send it to one of the mentioned agencies on the form in order to be listed on our community waitlist.
 This will allow us to discuss your potential treatment and find the best option for you.